shieldgenerator7/DnD-Stories/KrakenRaid/Library.md

 ## Soul Boost

-3rd Level Transmutation
+3rd Level Necromancy
 1 Action
 60ft range
 1 hour, Concentration

 You shout the name of a willing creature within range.
-For the duration, that creature gains +X to all their ability scores, Xd10 temporary hit points, a +X bonus to all ability checks and saving throws, +X AC, and a +X bonus to hit, where X is your spellcasting ability modifier.
+For the duration, that creature gains +X to all their ability scores, Xd10 temporary hit points, a +X bonus to all ability checks and saving throws, +X AC, and a +X bonus to hit, and +X charges of a resource they use (eg Monk Ki points), where X is your spellcasting ability modifier.

 Additionally, they don’t fall unconscious when they drop to 0 hit points or less.

-When the spell ends, a wave of lethargy sweeps over them.
+When the spell ends, a wave of lethargy sweeps over them, and they lose all charges of the resource gained by this spell.
 They must make a Constitution saving throw, with a DC equal to your spell save DC plus your spellcasting ability modifier, minus their current hit points (even if they have negative hit points).
 On a failure, they fall unconscious.

 # Items (Enemy)